-- Press the ESC key to enter the Menu, then press NEXT repeatedly until you reach the VIEW LOG? prompt.
+1. Press the [ESC] key to enter the Menu, then press [NEXT] repeatedly until you reach the VIEW LOG ? prompt.
+Press [ENT].

-Press ENT.

-- 2. ENTER START DATE displays.
+2. ENTER START DATE displays.

-• To view the entire log from the newest event, press ENT.
+To view the entire log from the newest event, press [ENT].

-The date and time of the event will display.
-Press NEXT to view the description of the event, or press PREV to view the description of the prior event.
-Press PREV again to view the date and time of the previous event.
+The date and time of the event displays.
+Press [NEXT] to view the description of the event, or press [PREV] to view the description of the prior event.
+Press [PREV] again to view the date and time of the previous event.

-Continue to press PREV to view event descriptions and the date and time of each event.
+Continue to press [PREV] to view event descriptions and the date and time of each event.

-Note: When using the NEXT key to view the log, the date and time of the event are displayed first, followed by the description of the event.
-An event description may take up 2 displays.
+Note: When using the [NEXT] key to view the log, the date and time of the event are displayed first, followed by the description of the event.
+An event description may take up two displays.

-- Continue pressing NEXT to view the rest of the log.
+- 3. Continue pressing [NEXT] to view the rest of the log.
 When you reach the end of the log, END OF LOG displays. - 4.
-Press ESC to return to idle text.
+Press [ESC] to return to idle text.

-REMOTE PROGRAM?
+REMOTE PROGRAM ?

-Your servicing company can remotely program your_system using the telephone line to which your panel is connected.
+Your servicing company can remotely program your security system using the telephone line your panel is connected to.